-The recommendations below are based on our reviews and testing and aim to help you get your ideal gaming experience on a cheap laptop.
-And if you want to improve your gaming and work-from-home experience, you may want to look into someto help you do it.
+The recommendations below are based on our reviews and testing.
+Our aim is to help you get your ideal gaming experience on a cheap laptop.
+And if you want to improve your gaming and work-from-home experience, you may want to look into some inexpensive gaming gear to help you do it.
 We'll update this list of the best cheap gaming laptop options as we review new products.
 Also, if you need help deciphering what specs to look for on a good, cheap gaming laptop, we've got some advice below.

 What should I look for in a cheap gaming laptop?